Bradford City stadium fire: Fire

 Most of the exits at the back were locked or shut and there were no stewards present to open them, but seven were forced open or found open.
 Three men smashed down one door and at least one exit was opened by people outside, which again helped prevent further deaths.
-Geoffrey Mitchell said: "There was panic as fans stampeded to an exit which was padlocked.
+Mitchell said: "There was panic as fans stampeded to an exit which was padlocked.
 Two or three burly men put their weight against it and smashed the gate open.
 Otherwise, I would not have been able to get out."
 At the front of the stand, men threw children over the wall to help them escape.
 Most of those who escaped onto the pitch were saved.

 People who had escaped the fire then tried to assist their fellow supporters.
 Police officers also assisted in the rescue attempts.
 One man clambered over burning seats to help a fan, as did player John Hawley, and one officer led fans to an exit, only to find it shut and had to turn around.
 Bradford City's coach Terry Yorath, whose family was in the stand, ran onto the pitch to help evacuate people.
 Another player went into the office space to ensure there was nobody there.
 One fan put his jumper over a fellow supporter's head to extinguish flames.
 Those who escaped were taken out of the ground to neighbouring homes and a pub, where a television screened World of Sport, which broadcast video recorded of the fire just an hour after it was filmed.

 The fire brigade arrived at the ground four minutes after they were initially alerted.
 However, the fire had consumed the stand entirely by that point and they were faced with huge flames and very dense smoke.
 As many supporters still required rescue from the stand, they were unable to immediately start fighting the source of the fire.

 The fire destroyed the main stand completely and left only burned seats, lamps and metal fences remaining.
 Some of those who died were still sitting upright in their seats, covered by remnants of tarpaulin that had fallen from the roof.
 Police worked until 4 am the next morning, under lighting, to remove all the bodies.
 Within a few hours of the blaze starting, it was established that 56 people had been killed, many as a result of smoke inhalation, although some of them had survived until reaching hospital.